On the rate of approximation in finite-alphabet longest increasing subsequence problems: Uniform binary letters

-In general, it is not known whether or not the bound in Theorem \ref{th:gen} can be sharpened to $\mathcal{O}(1/\sqrt{n})$.
+In general, we do not known whether or not the bound in Theorem \ref {thgen} can be sharpened to $\mathcal{O}(1/\sqrt{n})$.
 As shown below, with a more direct proof, for binary alphabets with uniform distribution this is possible.

-Note that for binary alphabets with non-uniform distribution, that is for $m=2$ and $k=1$, the limiting distribution $J_1$ is a normal random variable with zero mean and variance $1- p_{\text{max}}$.
-Although the proof of Theorem \ref{th:gen} simplifies in this special case, it still yields
+Note that for binary alphabets with nonuniform distribution, that is, for $m=2$ and $k=1$, the limiting distribution $J_1$ is a normal random variable with zero mean and variance $1- p_{\mathrm{max}}$.
+Although the proof of Theorem~\ref{thgen} simplifies in this special case, it still yields

-where $\Fi$ is the standard normal survival function.
+where $\Fi$ is the standard normal survival function.\vadjust{\goodbreak}

-In this section, $m=2$ and assume $\mathbb{P}(X_i=\alpha_1)=\mathbb{P}(X_i=\alpha_2)=1/2$, $i\in\mathbb{N}$.
+In this section, $m=2$ and assume $\mathbb{P}(X_i=\alpha_1)=\mathbb {P}(X_i=\alpha_2)=1/2$, $i\in\mathbb{N}$.
 Let

 and let $S_0=0$, $S_k=\sum_{i=1}^k Z_i$, $k\ge1$.
 Define